ctang18/what-to-watch/README.md

 ## Issues
 However the issue with content generation is that shows may not always be trending on Twitter, so often times there will be a lack of content available, such as the middle of a weekday or late at night.

+## Solution
+I think a possible solution would be to check external television API's and to create content based on current, upcoming, and missed live or new shows.

 ## Installation
 ```
 npm install